Dormitory Authority of the State of New York: Organization

 The Authority is governed by an eleven-member board of directors: five board members are appointed by the governor, four serve ex officio, one is named by the Speaker of the New York State Assembly, and one is named by the majority leader of the New York State Senate.
 In 2017, the authority had operating expenses of $2.399 billion, an outstanding debt of $47.856 billion, and a staffing level of 557 people.

 History

 DASNY was established by a law signed into action by New York Governor Thomas Dewey on April 5, 1944.
 At first, its only purpose was for the financing and construction of dormitories at eleven State Teachers' Colleges in New York.
 Since then, the Authority has constructed additional buildings, for different kinds of organizations, and significantly expanded the scope of services that it provides.

 In 1964, DASNY gained the power to finance and construct facilities for hospitals with nursing schools.
 Legislation passed in 1987 enabled DASNY to finance and construct court facilities for New York's county and local governments.
-The merger, in 1995, of DASNY with two other agencies (the Facilities Development Corporation and Medical Care Facilities Finance Agency) created the largest government building construction agency in the country, as well as the biggest public-authority issuer of tax-exempt bonds.